jodi106/AI_Testing_Simulator/Developer-Documentation/runnerTool_Developer_Documentation.md

 * start_carla():

    Starts Carla.exe if not already running.
 To do so the [subprocess](https://docs.python.org/3/library/subprocess.html) module is used.
 The subprocess module basically executes a command that opens the CarlaUE4.exe in an independet new terminal.
 Can be started with low or normal ("epic") graphic render quality (Only works if carla is not running when executing runnerTool).
 To start Carla subprocess.Popen() is used.
 This method fires the command but doesnt wait for the subprocess to finish (i.e., CarlaUE4.exe to close).
 This is required because we want to have the CarlaUE4.exe running while executing further commands.
 At the moment a sleep timer of 10 seconds is hardcoded in the start_carla() method.
 This means that runnerTool waits 10 seconds for Carla to start.
-On a computer fulfilling the recommended min system requirements (I7700, 16GB RAM, GTX1070) this is enough (You might want to consider increasing the value if on a weak computer).
+On a computer fulfilling the recommended min system requirements (I7700, 16GB RAM, RTX 2070) this is enough (You might want to consider increasing the value when using computer with less powerful hardare).

    Note, that CarlaUE4.exe sometimes doesn't close correctly when its closed by klicking the close simbol of the top right corner of the window.
 In that case you will receive an timeout error when trying to start a new CarlaUE4.exe.
 Close CarlaUE4.exe process in task manager to fix.
 If this error still occurs try restarting your mashine.
 If that still doesnt change it, increase the sleep timer in the start_carla() method.